-As with all lengthy expeditions, Sarah's required meticulous planning if there was even a chance that it would work.
+A normal trip requires planning, a 3-year walk requires meticulous planning.
 For two years, Sarah collects topographic maps, plots her route, and arranges resupply points.
 The route she plans has her going through tropical jungles and arid deserts, with temperatures as low as -22°F to as high as 124°F. Needless to say, she needs more than her North Face.
 Among other things, Sarah packs five pairs of underwear, tea-tree oil for massaging her feet, a BlackBerry, Crocs, and pink merino-wool pajamas.
 Everything she needs for 3 years fits into either her 75lb pack or her 120lb cart.
-Finally, after years of planning, she sets off from Irkutsk, Siberia on her 38th birthday.
+Finally, after two years of planning, she sets off from Irkutsk, Siberia on her 38th birthday.

 As with her past treks, the first six months are hellish.
 So hellish that Sarah has dubbed this period "the washing machine."
 This period is a half a year of continual discomfort and pain.
 Lots and lots of pain.
 In Sarah’s words, “You can’t move your hands, you can’t move your feet, you just want to die.”
 Anyone want to sign up yet?
 On top of the physical toll of hiking non-stop with a heavy backpack and the psychological toll of constant isolation, Sarah must deal with environmental threats - namely people.

 In Mongolia, Sarah doesn’t get a sound night of sleep for two months.
-Why?
-Because every night Mongolian horse-riders harass her for entertainment, trying to steal her tent and other precious gear.
+Every night she is harassed by Mongolian horse-riders for entertainment, who try to steal her tent and other precious gear.
 Eventually, to avoid the riders, Sarah starts to wake up before dawn, walks until mid-afternoon, and then finds a place to hide for the night - optimally, a cement sewage pipe.

 In the jungles of Laos, she comes down with dengue fever and must tie herself to a tree so that she can't drown herself in a nearby river from a fever-induced delirium.
 A few days later, she is taken prisoner by drug dealers with automatic weapons, who let her go after a night.
 In spite of all the pain, hardship, and danger, Sarah never doubts what she’s doing and she never stops walking.